fooltowise/NeroNotes/Nero's Notes/Addtech - M&A Process and Strategy.md

 ### As Addtech grows it has to acquire more revenue to grow by the same amount.
 Does that pose more risks as you move into potentially larger companies?

-It could, essentially, but in Addtech's model, you can just look at Indutrade.
+It could, essentially, but in Addtech's model, you can just look at [[Indutrade]].
 You create new business areas, for example, and then you move into new geographical markets.
 You hire more people and you can grow in the same way.
 The most difficult thing is how do you work with leadership?
 How many companies can a business unit manager handle well?
 Is it nine, 15 or 20?
 There is no easy answer to that as it depends on the complexity of the companies, what type of person they are and if they are in the same segment.
 There are many questions to be asked but I do not see a limit to Addtech's growth.

 ### Are you rolling out M&A at Alcadon differently than at Addtech and are you taking what you learned and applying it in a different way?